 Most subwoofers are optimized for handling 50 Hz and below.
 However, you are generally safe if you set your subwoofer cutoff filter to 80 Hz or so.
 Many are set to 80 Hz by default.
 In general, the choice of cutoff frequency is often selectable.

-The reason your subwoofer has a low pass filter is so that higher frequencies (above the cutoff frequency) getting to the subwoofer will not be reproduced.
+The reason your subwoofer has a low-pass filter is that higher frequencies (above the cutoff frequency) getting to the subwoofer will not be reproduced.
 Otherwise, this would result in distortion and an undesirable sonic effect.

 What About The Low-Pass Filter In My Receiver?